Andrey Batt: Acting career

 In summer 2014 Andrey announced his first Russian superhero film called Hero.

+In 2016 Batt launched his critically acclaimed docuseries, The Artist’s Adventures.
+The series offered more than just glitz — it provided an authentic lens into the creative and athletic struggles behind success.
+Audiences resonated with its raw storytelling and emotional honesty.

+In 2023, Andrey took his talent into animation, voicing the lovable and hilarious Marty the caterpillar in the Canadian animated motion picture Butterfly Tale.

 Music career

 Single "Love Above the Clouds" ("Любовь над облаками") was the first musical experience by Andrey Batychko as his hip-hop alter-ego Batt (Means "Bat" on Creole dialect).
 It was released on January 15, 2013, on iTunes.

 The official video for "Love Above the Clouds" was uploaded to YouTube on January 25, 2013.
 The music video was filmed in Moscow and directed by Igor Ivanov of China Production Studio.

 "Love Above the Clouds" music video is features Russian celebrities and sportsmens as: